Cloud-SPAN logo.

 The loops in the other scripts

-scripts is similar to the loop shown above in that:
+The loop in each of all other aws_*.sh scripts is similar to the loop shown above in that:

-loop variable is used to create the name of other files to access therein data that is relevant to the function of the script.
+• the instance loop variable is used to create the name of other files to access therein data that is relevant to the function of the script.
 Recall that:

-is run to make the corresponding AWS service request.- results and errors of invoking
+• aws is run to make the corresponding AWS service request.

-are saved to a file in theoutputs
+• results and errors of invoking aws are saved to a file in the outputs/script-results/ directory.

 The loop in the scripts below are somewhat different to all others:

-file.
+After invoking aws to create a login key (for the instance being processed in the loop), if the invocation was Successful, aws_loginKeyPair_create.sh unpacks the login key from the results file (of invoking aws) into a .pem file.
 Such results are returned in .json format, which includes a key-value pair for each item of information returned, for example: “KeyName”: “login-key-instance01”; “KeyPairId”: “key-0f2702d75934347e4”; “KeyMaterial”: “the-login-key-itself”, among other items of information.
-The value of “KeyMaterial” is extracted from the resuts file, and somewhat processed before writing it onto a.pem
+The value of “KeyMaterial” is extracted from the resuts file, and somewhat processed before writing it onto a .pem file.
+Such processing is required for the login keys to work in MacOS machines.

 The loop through instance names in these scripts is somewhat more complex than in the other scripts, as configuring, stopping and starting instances require different handling depending on whether domain names are managed or not, and these scripts handle both scenarios.